 This Impossible Pecan Pie is a sweet twist on this classic holiday dessert.
-A biscuit-based topping and sweet pecan pie filling.
-You will never go wrong with this simple dessert for your Thanksgiving dessert table.
+A biscuit-based crust with a sweet pecan pie filling.
+You will never go wrong with this simple dessert for your Thanksgiving dessert table!

 Why you'll love this recipe

 ✔️ Unlike the standard recipe, using biscuit eliminates the need for a pie shell!